EXCLUSIVE-Lebanon's leaders warned in July about explosives at port - documents

 The report did not say why the army had refused to accept the cargo.
 A security official told Reuters it was because they didn't need it.
 The army declined to comment.

-The explosive company's management told Reuters it had not been interested in purchasing confiscated material and that the firm had its own suppliers and government import licences.
+The explosives company's management told Reuters it had not been interested in purchasing confiscated material and the firm had its own suppliers and government import licences.

 From then on, customs and security officials wrote to judges roughly every six months asking for the removal of the material, according to the requests seen by Reuters.